melissamcewen/melissamcewen/README.md

 - 📫 How to reach me **mgmcewen@gmail.com**

-- ⚡ Fun fact **I can handsew an item of clothing in less than one day!**
+- ⚡ Fun fact **I occasionally moonlight as a food writer for places like [Chicagoist](http://chicagoist.com/2014/05/23/looking_for_leghorn_why_arent_herit.php) and [NPR](https://www.npr.org/sections/thesalt/2013/04/15/177362556/how-swedish-malort-became-chicagos-mascot-bitter-drink)!**

 <h1 align="center">📄 Some of my work</h1>